Microsoft Teams alternatives for European government: exploring secure communication options in 2026

 Teams replacement options: in-depth feature comparison

-Rocket.Chat offers the strongest sovereignty position for European governments seeking a Teams alternative.
-As an open-source platform with self-hosted deployment, agencies maintain complete control.
-Data never leaves government infrastructure, there are no cloud dependencies, and no foreign jurisdiction can compel access.
-The platform supports private clouds, on-premises data centers, and even air-gapped networks for classified communications.
+Rocket.Chat offers the strongest sovereignty position for European governments.
+As an open-source platform with self-hosted deployment, agencies maintain complete control—data never leaves government infrastructure, with no cloud dependencies or foreign jurisdiction access.
+The platform supports private clouds, on-premises data centers, and air-gapped networks for classified communications.

 Ready for a collaboration platform built around security and control?